 Like any other pets, rabbits need regular checkups.
 Do not assume that your rabbit is fine just because it looks good.
 Regular checkups make it easy to identify issues and resolve them before they get out of hand.

-They also help ensure that your rabbit is getting enough rest and the appropriate diet.
+They also help ensure that your rabbit is getting enough rest, not losing too much weight and are keeping an appropriate diet.
 Regular checkups cost $54 but depending on your location, they can cost more.
 It is a fair price considering that it could save your rabbit’s life.

 When Does Your Rabbit Need a Vet?

 Like most prey animals, rabbits are really good at hiding the symptoms of different diseases.
-Therefore, you must observe them very closely to know when they need medical attention.
+Therefore, you must observe them very closely like sitting in one spot to know when they need medical attention.
 Here are a few signs to look out for:

 - They stop pooping